Fundamentals of Variables

 Writing to the Host

-PowerShell provides a better mechanism to let you dispplay a value.
-To do this, on the PowerShell prompt or in the Visual Studio Code terminal, type Write-Host.
+PowerShell provides other options to let you display a value.
+As one option, on the PowerShell prompt or in the Visual Studio Code terminal, type Write-Host.
 After Write-Host, you can include a string in single or double-quotes.
 Here are examples:

 Payroll Preparation